Header image courtesy of Walk Hong Kong (via MyLocals)

 While we love a good rooftop bar or homeware haul, Hongkongers know that there’s more to do in our SAR than eating, drinking, and shopping.
 If you’ve been keeping up with our nature and wellness posts—and we sure hope you have!—then you will have read all about hiking, outdoor rock climbing, kayaking, and even alternative watersports.

 But with all of us having spent the last year or so in Hong Kong, we’re sure some of you—like us—are looking to do something a little different.
-From farming sea salt on a tiny uninhabited art island to making pearl jewellery from an oyster you shucked yourself, here are some of the most unusual and interesting things you can do in Hong Kong.
+From bird-spotting in the New Territories to making pearl jewellery from an oyster you shucked yourself, here are some of the most unusual and interesting things you can do in Hong Kong.

 You may have heard people refer to Hong Kong as the “Pearl of the Orient,” but did you know that you can harvest real pearls here?
 Located just minutes away from Hebe Haven in Sai Kung is Hong Kong’s only pearl farm, the Hong Kong Pearl Cultivation Association.
 The government-backed association offers a three-hour pearl accessory-making workshop, during which you will learn all about the history of pearls, how they’re cultured, and the importance of conserving the ocean.
 Afterwards, the instructors will teach you how to shuck, harvest, and grade the pearl before setting it in a piece of jewellery of your choice.